structure-js/datastructure/README.md

-# datastructure
+# @structure-js/datastructure
-> datastructure is a library of data structures available in JavaScript.
+> Datastructure is a library of data structures available in JavaScript.

 ### Demo